mrsandipandas/Udacity_Vehicle-Detection-P5/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched using YCrCb, 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched using YCrCb, 3-channel HOG features plus and histograms of color in the feature vector, which provided a nice result.
 Here are some example of the sliding window search with these features.

 ![Sliding window search][image5]